 10 Tax Credits And Tax Deductions

-- Write off investment losses: If you have lost money on your investments, you can deduct up to the $3000 in investment losses against normal income each year if your losses exceed your gains.
-Also known as tax loss harvesting.
+- Write off investment losses: If you have lost money on your investments, you can deduct up to $3000 in investment losses against normal income each year if your losses exceed your gains.
+Also known as tax-loss harvesting.

-- First time homebuyer tax credit: There is a $8000 tax credit for first time homebuyers that buy a house in 2009.
+- First-time homebuyer tax credit: There is an $8000 tax credit for first time home buyers that buy a house in 2009.
 The credit can be used in 2010 as well as the credit has been extended and is good on houses under contract by 4/30/2010.
 Details here.

 - Tuition tax breaks: You can claim a deduction for education expenses incurred including tuition and related expenses.
 A maximum of $1800 per eligible student.

 - Deduct medical expenses: If you’ve had a lot of medical expenses during the year, you can deduct the amount of your medical and dental expenses that is more than 7.5% of your AGI.
 Details here.

 - Prepay your mortgage or real estate taxes: You can prepay your mortgage or real estate taxes, even if they’re not due until January.
 You can then deduct them on your 2009 taxes!

 - Bonus Tip – Challenge your property taxes: If you haven’t checked to see the value your county has assessed your property at, you may be paying too much in property taxes.
 Appeal your property taxes and save hundreds per year.
 The detail on how to do it here: Challenge property taxes.